-The LULUCF sector covers emissions and removals of direct GHGs under six categories, of which Forest Land and Harvested Wood Products are net sinks, and Cropland, Grassland, Wetlands, and Settlements are net sources (Figure 2.21), and indirect emissions of $N_2O$ from the whole LULUCF sector The UK does not report any emissions or removals from the Other Land category.
+The LULUCF sector covers emissions and removals of direct GHGs under six categories, of which Forest Land and Harvested Wood Products are net sinks, and Cropland, Grassland, Wetlands, and Settlements are net sources (Figure 2.21), and indirect emissions of N2O from the whole LULUCF sector The UK does not report any emissions or removals from the Other Land category.
 Emissions from the LULUCF sector have shown an overall decrease since 1990, largely driven by an increase in the Forest Land net sink and a reduction in the Cropland, Grassland and Settlement net sources.

-2.4.1.1 Forest land
+2.2.5.1.1Forest land

-Annual removals from Forest land increased significantly by 43% between 1990 and 2009 but have levelled off to around 30% above the 1990 level since 2012.
+The majority of Forest land net emissions are from the carbon sink.
+Annual removals from Forest land increased significantly by 42% between 1990 and 2009 but have levelled off to around 30% above the 1990 level since 2012.
 The variation in the net sink is driven by afforestation in earlier decades and the effect on the age structure of the present forest area, particularly conifer plantations.
 High levels of conifer afforestation between 1950 and 1990 resulted in increasing carbon stocks (and CO2 removals) up to 2009 but these forests are now reaching harvesting age, with associated carbon losses and transfer to the Harvested Wood Products category.
-Harvested areas are replanted but young trees have much lower rates of carbon sequestration than the mature trees they have replaced.
+Harvested areas are replanted but these young trees have much lower rates of carbon sequestration than the mature trees they have replaced.
 As a result, there is a progressively decreasing stock in tree biomass and litter, offset by an increasing carbon stock in soils (BEIS 2019).
 Afforestation rates have reduced substantially since 1990 but have started to increase in recent years.

-2.4.1.2 Cropland, grassland and settlements
+2.2.5.1.2Cropland, grassland and settlements

-Annual emissions from Cropland have decreased by 12% since 1990.
-Net emissions from the Grassland category decreased between 1990 and 1998, returned to 1990 levels 2000-2001, and have decreased steadily since then to 11% of 1990 net emissions.
-Annual emissions from Settlements have decreased by 30% relative to 1990.
-The changes in these categories are due to lower rates of land use conversion since 2000, compared to rates of conversion before 2000).
+Annual net emissions from Cropland have decreased by 13% since 1990 (net carbon emissions dominate).
+Net emissions from the Grassland category decreased between 1990 and 1998, returned to 1990 levels 2000-2001, and have decreased steadily since then to 5% of 1990 net emissions.
+In this category the increasing net carbon sink is offset by large emissions of CH4 from organic soils.
+Annual net emissions from Settlements have decreased by 28% relative to 1990 (net carbon emissions dominate).
+The changes in these categories are due to lower rates of land use conversion since 2000 (compared to rates of conversion before 2000) and increased restoration/rewetting of organic soils in the Grassland category.

-2.4.1.3 Wetlands
+2.2.5.1.3Wetlands